Steve Ditko, Legendary Comic Book Artist Who Created Spider-Man And Doctor Strange, Dies At Age 90

 Steve Ditko, the legendary comic book artist who helped birth Marvel Comics in the early 1960s, has passed away due to cardiovascular disease at the age of 90, People Magazine reports.
-Ditko, with writer Stan Lee, created arguably Marvel’s most popular character, The Amazing Spider-Man, who made his first appearance in the August 1962 issue of Marvel’s Amazing Fantasy comic book.
+Ditko, with writer Stan Lee, created arguably Marvel’s most popular character, the Amazing Spider-Man, who made his first appearance in the August, 1962, issue of Marvel’s Amazing Fantasy comic book.

 A single copy of that issue, Amazing Fantasy #15, recently sold at an auction for more than $450,000, the pop culture site BoingBoing reported.